-There are many ways in which money can be channelled to those in need.
+There are many ways in which money can be channeled to those in need.
 Banks move money between businesses and investors for a commission.
 Stock Exchanges are a great platform for channelizing money from investors to businesses.
-In either case, the underlying objective is to invest and make sure that your money makes money for you.
+In either case, the underlying objective is to invest and make your money work for you.

 Where all can you invest?

 - Bank deposits or FDs, government bonds, shares, property, gold etc.